Hydro Data: First Inspection

 Data Loading Overview

-function is the primary tool for loading hydrodynamic data from RAMSES simulations.
+The gethydro() function is the primary tool for loading hydrodynamic data from RAMSES simulations.
 It provides extensive options for:

 - Variable selection - Choose specific hydro quantities